marcinbor85/ProMenu/README.md

 * abstract display interface, for easy porting
 * object-oriented architecture for easy extending
 * data independent model with interface classes
-* support numeric, text, and choices settings
+* support numeric, text, and boolean settings
 * most of the configurable items can be placed at flash without ram
-* limited only by available memoroy number of menu/submenu items
+* limited only by available memory number of menu/submenu items
 * build-in ready to use driver adapters classes
 * easy to use with Arduino boards (with separated drivers depencency)
 * correct handling of single and multi-line displays